pythononwheels/pow_devel/README.txt

 #
-# Readme.txt for pythononwheels, the The small, quick and easy to use rapid web appliction generator framework, based on python
+# Readme.txt for pythononwheels,
+# the The small, quick and easy to use rapid web appliction generator framework, based on python
 # by khz, Aug, 2011
 #

 Announcement:
 ---------------------------------------------
-I'm very happy to announce the  first public release of pyhton on wheels, or short: pow.
+We are very happy to announce the  first public release of pyhton on wheels, or short: pow.
 A plain and easy to use web generator framework for python.

 You might say: "oh, no!
 What the world needs is more lawyers and another web app framework for python!", but let me quickly explain why I think there is room for python on wheels.